 You can also monitor your blood pressure at home if you’d like to keep a closer eye on changes in your blood pressure outside of your routine checkups.

 The symptoms of high blood pressure are typically silent.
 Many people may not find out they have high blood pressure until they visit their doctor for a routine physical.
+If you don’t already have a primary care doctor, the Healthline FindCare tool can help you find a physician in your area.

 There are many home blood pressure monitors available so that you can monitor your blood pressure at home.
 Some people that should consider doing this include: